d-colwell/GraduateDeveloperInterview/README.md

 ## What do we want you to do?

 ### Task 1:
 A solution exists in [the src directory](./src).
 This solution contains a sample [box file](./src/BoxCorp/BoxCorp.App/boxes.csv).
-Write a program to satisfy the requirements above.
+Implement your solution in the `BoxFilter.cs` file.
+There are a suite of tests, which will tell you when your solution is correct.
 You will be judged based on:
 1. Accuracy of the algorithm
-2. Code hygiene
+2. Code Cleanliness
 3. Performance of the code against a benchmark

-As a guide, a correct solution will yield approx 2500 boxes remaining after the algorithm is complete
+As a guide, a correct solution will yield 2510 boxes remaining after the algorithm is complete

 ### Task 2:
-We have written an acceptance criteria with inputs and outputs.
-You are to write a unit test to validate the results of your code
+Extend the unit tests to cover some of the additional scenarios.
+An example is below:

 ![](./Images/acceptance.png)